evandor/skysail-wiki/how_to_create_a_new_bundle.md

 the *Private Packages* section.
 Save and verify that you got a 	jar file in the *generated* folder with the following contents:

 to be done

+#### Testing

+Add the new bundle to a running skysail installation (see here (tbd)); you should find a new entry in the *Applications* menu; clicking on it, though, will give you a *404 Not Found* error, as there are no routes defined yet which will deal with requests to this application.